-The exact cause is unknown and early diagnosis with adequate care can reduce the risk of long term complications like heart disease and type 2 diabetes.
+The exact cause of PCOS remains elusive, but early detection coupled with appropriate care can help mitigate the risk of long-term complications such as heart disease and type 2 diabetes.

 What are the symptoms?